rayfrankenstein/AITOW/README.md

     > http://www.agilemanifesto.org/

 14. Scrum ignores the fact that any task that has been done before in software does not need to be redone because it can be easily copied and reused.
 So, by definition, new software tasks are truly new territory and therefore very hard to estimate.”--Adam Ard, [https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5).

 ---

+"[Agile] is idolatry of process, to the detriment of the ones making software.

+Like watchmaking, a craft can go toward making a Swiss watch of exquisite craftsmanship OR sweatshop mill 'quantity before quality'.

+Agile emphasizes the later with minimal thinking ahead BUT with the delusion of equating shuffling pieces of paper of META DATA with actually solving the underlying problems.

+Massaging the customer's words around a few dozen times leads to a nice game of telephone too.
+Gotta have that bureaucracy.

+It promotes mediocre incremental changes because it was DESIGNED TO DO THAT IN THE FIRST PLACE.
+It is a way of organizing development to be more.. factory controlled.
+And you get cog-like design, cog-like performance, and cog-like behavior.
+Because it's an eternal treadmill!

+Then the hands mean nothing because you can replace them with redundant (read: cheap) labor.

+Cheap, Fast, or Good..
+Agile is a shift toward the Cheap and the Fast vector of the triangle.

+Oh, and if you blaspheme against the Agile, it's always "YOU'RE DOING IT WRONG", as if it is a perfect thing of which merely all bad implementations are flawed.
+Convenient."--emergent_properties, [https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/](https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/)

+---
+"One aspect of agile, and of SCRUM in particular, is that the team is expected to 'forecast' which stories it will 'burn down' for a sprint.
+The phrase "forecast" is often replaced with "commit", and a manager-type will interpret this to mean he/she gets a fixed price deal with the team, yet without any quotation on behalf of the team for assessing risks/opportunities, as with a regular fixed price contract.
+As a freelancer, you can't let this happen, so it leads to unpleasant discussions.

+I also take issue with the term 'sprint'.
+By definition, a sprint is a short-term sports activity to reach a goal in the shortest amount of time possible.
+But just as in sports, you can't expect to do one sprint after another without quickly burning out, and that's exactly what I've been seeing in agile projects.
+An engineering-heavy software project shouldn't be seen as a series of sprints at all, but more as an endurance run if anything.

+I also hate the term 'agile' itself, which seems to be chosen to appease to a manager's idea of interchangeable, faceless staffing.
+Actually, "agile" makes me think of spermatozoa striving to fertilize ova.

+I also despise the motivation propaganda that usually goes with agile, and the "scrum masters" non-coders interrupting any meaningful technical discussion they don't understand and suggest to take the discussion 'offline' or 'time-boxed'."--imhotap, [https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/](https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/)

+---